geoffreycrofte/juiz-social-post-sharer/readme.txt

  * Administration interface redesign
  * Script and Styles in external files (force refresh if you bugs occure)
 * *New feature*
- * Add or remove more easily custom buttons (Network API)
+ * Add or remove more easily custom buttons (Network API - Documentation TODO)
- * Create your own button skin easily with the starter kit and this doc (TODO), do it in your theme or in a separate plugin.
+ * Create your own buttons Skin with the starter kit and this documentation (TODO).
+Do it in your theme or in a separate plugin.
- * Remove LinkedIn counter because LinkedIn doesn't offer a count anymore. (@see https://developer.linkedin.com/blog/posts/2018/deprecating-the-inshare-counter)
+ * Removes LinkedIn counter because LinkedIn doesn't offer a count anymore. (@see https://developer.linkedin.com/blog/posts/2018/deprecating-the-inshare-counter)
- * Remove Twitter counter because Twitter doesn't offer a count anymore. (@see https://twittercommunity.com/t/a-new-design-for-tweet-and-follow-buttons/52791)
+ * Removes Twitter counter because Twitter doesn't offer a count anymore. (@see https://twittercommunity.com/t/a-new-design-for-tweet-and-follow-buttons/52791)
- * Email button has now an option to open a little form in lightbox instead of mailto: protocole
+ * Email button has now an option to open a little form in a lightbox instead of mailto: protocole
  * New button: Evernote
+ * New button: Mix (replace Stumbleuppon)
- * New button:
+ * New button: WhatsApp
- * New button:
+ * New button: Diigo
- * New button:
+ * New button: Pocket
 * *All new brand plugin files structure*
 * *New hooks*: see revamped documentation.html file inside the plugin folder.
 * *Fixes*